We Pay 25% referral fee for Buyers and Seller Introductions

 1) I have heard that CA Brokers cannot pay referral fees to unlicensed people?

-In California, it's customary that a Seller pays the fee to us for finding the buyer of his property and then making sure that his transaction is done legally and ethically.
+In California, there are 2 sides to every transaction, Seller side and Buyer side.
+If you're referring a Seller then we need to find a buyer to complete a transaction.
 That means that when we market through our network we offer a sub agent fee to anyone who brings the highest offer.
 The sub agent fee is 50% of the total seller paid fee.
 Therefore, we are not being paid the buy-side portion, most of the time.
-Thus we cannot pay a referral fee on money we're not receiving.
+Even if we do find and represent a buyer through our marketing, we have incurred costs to achieve this.
+Thus we don't pay a referral fee on a party you are not referring or money we're not receiving.
 See the exception above on this page for listings with special criteria. |

 Is there an agreement?